hyperledger/indy-hipe/text/ssi-notation/README.md

 All technical materials in our ecosystem hinge on fundamental concepts of self-sovereign identity such as owners, keys, DIDs, and agents.
-We need a standard, documented notation to refer to such things, so we can use it consistently, everywhere, and so we can link to the notation's spec for definitive usage.
+We need a standard, documented notation to refer to such things, so we can use it consistently, and so we can link to the notation's spec for definitive usage.

 # Tutorial
 [tutorial]: #tutorial

-The following explanation is meant to be read sequentially and should provide a friendly overview for most who encounter the RFC.
+The following explanation is meant to be read sequentially and should provide a friendly overview for most who encounter the HIPE.
 See the [Reference section](#reference) for quick lookup.